Contact

 What if I need urgent help?

-No support channel guarantees immediate response.
-Prepare thorough documentation, try multiple community resources, and have a backup plan if waiting for support.
+No support channel guarantees an immediate response.
+Prepare thorough documentation, try multiple community resources, and have a backup plan if you need to keep moving.

 Related pages